OpenZeppelin/openzeppelin-sdk/CONTRIBUTING.md

     git checkout -b fix/some-bug-#123
     ```

-4. While developing keep running
+4. Make your changes, add your files, commit and push to your fork:
     ```
-    npm run watch
-    ```

-5. Make your changes, add your files, commit and push to your fork:
-    ```
     git add SomeFile.js
     git commit "Fix some bug #123"
     git push origin fix/some-bug-#123
     ```

-6. Make sure all tests are passed
+5. Make sure all tests are passed
     ```
-    openzeppelin-sdk/packages/cli$ npm test
+    openzeppelin-sdk/packages/cli$ yarn test
-    openzeppelin-sdk/packages/lib$ npm test
+    openzeppelin-sdk/packages/lib$ yarn test
     ```

 7. Go to [OpenZeppelin/openzeppelin-sdk](https://github.com/OpenZeppelin/openzeppelin-sdk) in your web browser and issue a new pull request.